Airport Guide: Ninoy Aquino International Airport Terminal 1 (MNL T1)

 For the sake of brevity, abbreviations and IATA codes will be used throughout this post in place of full airline or airport names – e.g.; “T1” instead of “Terminal 1”, “MNL” instead of “Ninoy Aquino International Airport”.

-To learn more about Ninoy Aquino International Airport (“NAIA”/MNL) as a whole, please click here to view my comprehensive guide covering the Philippines’ busiest aviation hub.
+To learn more about Ninoy Aquino International Airport (“NAIA”/MNL) as a whole, click here.

 CONTENTS